bytewax/bytewax/docs/articles/reference/rescaling.md

     I[input] -- "⧖" ----> M[reduce] --> O[output]
 ```

-It is this additional layer of abstraction of the long-lived recovery
-partition, the primary assignment system, and the routing system which
-enables start-stop recovery in Bytewax.

 As an explicitly worked out example without the ⍷ shorthand, if we had
 a dataflow execution of three workers, periodically writing out state
 snapshots to two recovery partitions: